hahmjt/cmpt471_project/README.md

 - Transferred data should be printed in the terminal
 - Spring Framework was used to ease development process
-- Netty was used to TCP transport only, and it did not impact my implementation of the WebSocket Server and Client
+- Netty was used for TCP transport only, and it did not impact my implementation of the WebSocket Server and Client

 ## TL;DR